Synchrony-optimized networks of Kuramoto oscillators with inertia: Results

-For the decentralized cases studied here, the best way to build the power grid is to guarantee that transmission lines connect only consumers to generators.
-Knowing this optimal pattern of connections, we could use the algorithm proposed in \cite{kelly2011} for optimizing decentralized power grids.
-Since it is an algorithm to maximize $p_{-}$ for the network, it should provide synchrony-optimized decentralized power grids as well.
-The advantage of the algorithm of \cite{kelly2011} is that it is, typically, much faster than ours.
-Another interesting point is the dynamics of the generators and consumers.
-As we have seen earlier, the time scale to reach the stationary state is determined only by the dissipation parameter $\alpha$, see equation (\ref{mean_frequency}).
+Another interesting point is the individual dynamics of the generators and consumers for the non-optimal and optimal networks.
+As we have seen earlier, the time scale to reach the stationary state is determined only by the dissipation parameter $\alpha$, see equation (\ref{mean_phase}).
 Nevertheless, the way that the individual phases distribute themselves is determined by the topology of the power grid, see equation (\ref{stationary_phases}).
 Figure \ref{phases_er} shows the evolutions of the phases for the networks in Figure \ref{optimization_from_er}.
-Interestingly, for the same value of the capacity $K$, we found that for the optimized power grids the phases have a much narrower distribution compared to the results of the non-optimized network.
+Interestingly, for the same value of $K$, we found that for the optimal power grids the phases have a much narrower distribution compared to the results of the non-optimized network.